A collaborative task management system for firefighters designed to ease workplace stress.

 06. Firefighters prefer to manage stress themselves whenever possible.
 They resent being told how they should manage stress.

-Based on these user characteristics derived from survey and interview data, we drafted three user personas and empathy maps to illustrate user needs.
+Based on user characteristics derived from our affinity map, we drafted three user personas and empathy maps to illustrate different user needs.

 01. Support personal tasking.

-Our solution should support personal tasking organization and management.
+Our solution should support personal task organization and management.

 02. Support self-management of stress.